I wish to learn a martial art. Can you explain the differences?

 What does it mean that a martial arts teacher is accredited?

-If the teacher claims accreditation under the National Coaching Accreditation Scheme (NCAS) or the National Officiating Accreditation Scheme (NOAS) then they have accredited under either the coaching or officiating education program conducted by a National Sporting Organisation (NSO) approved by the Australian Sports Commission and recognised by the Australian and state/territory governments.
-For more information on accreditation look under the Accreditation tab.
+If the teacher/coach/official possesses accreditation that is current under the National Coaching Accreditation Scheme (NCAS); the National Officiating Accreditation Scheme (NOAS); the National Coaching Development Program; or the National Officiating Development Program, then they have been awarded accreditation by the National Sporting Organisation (NSO) recognised by the Australian Sports Commission and by the Australian and state/territory governments.
+For more information on accredited coaches look under the Tab ‘Accredited Coaches/Instructors’.

 How do I check if an instructor is accredited?